i18next/i18next-icu/README.md

   bindI18nStore: '',

   // Will be run when parser throws an error.
 Return a string to use in place of the translation.
-  // If omitted, the default swallows the error and returns options.defaultValue or the key if options.defaultValue doesn't exist.
+  // If omitted, the default swallows the error and returns the unsubstituted string (res)
-  parseErrorHandler: (err, key, options) => {}
+  parseErrorHandler: (err, key, res, options) => {}
 }
 ```